graphile/worker/README.md

 export interface TaskSpec {
   /**
-   * The queue to run this task under.
-(Default: null) */ queueName?: string;
+   * The queue to run this task under (only specify if you want jobs in this
+   * queue to run serially).
+(Default: null)
+   */
+  queueName?: string;